bnicholson17/ELK-Stack-project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-This was advantageous as no configuration was performed manually.
+Using Ansible playbooks allow us to automate the configuration of multiple servers at the same time.
-Only small changes are needed from playbook to playbook which is a fantastic time saver.
+This is extremtly time-efficient and saves us from having to manually configure each server.
+In addition to this, Ansible playbooks are human readable, allowing users to easily write and edit playbooks and configuration files.

 The playbook implements the following tasks: